 Flea skin allergy in dogs is an allergic reaction to fleabites when a dog is allergic to flea saliva.
 This makes dogs extremely itchy, especially at the base of the tail, and their skin may become red, inflamed, and scabbed.

 Symptoms of dog allergies

 Seasonal and environmental skin allergies can cause great discomfort for dogs.
 Unfortunately, identifying allergy symptoms in dogs isn’t always easy.
 Since your dog can’t exactly tell you what’s wrong, it’s up to pet parents to look for the signs.
-Knowing how to spot dog allergy symptoms is crucial, so you can start treating it as soon as possible, before it gets worse.
+Knowing how to spot dog allergy symptoms is crucial, so you can start treating them as soon as possible before it gets worse.

 The most common symptom associated with pet allergies is localized (in one area) or generalized (all over the body) itching of the skin and ears, especially when it is excessive.
 If your dog’s itching results in red, scabbed-looking skin, there is definitely a problem.
 Keep in mind that in some dogs, licking or chewing the feet is the only symptom of itching.

 In some cases, dog allergy symptoms involve respiratory system problems, including coughing, sneezing, and/or wheezing.
 Sometimes, there may be runny discharge from the eyes or nose.